How To Dress for a Job Interview: 3 Helpful Dress Codes

 - Conservative dresses or skirts

-Please dress comfortably in this style so that we can focus on getting to know you better during the interview.”
+Please dress comfortably in this style so we can focus on getting to know you better during the interview.”

 Casual Interview Attire Template

 “We’re excited to meet with you!
-So you know what to expect, we have what we call a smart casual dress code.
+So you know what to expect: we have what we call a smart-casual dress code.
 What does this mean?

 - Collared shirts

-- A comfortable dress
+- A dress